Home

 [04/2022]: Received a research gift from NEC Labs America.

-Acknowledgments: Our research projects are supported in part by NSF grants CNS-2330333 (EAGER), AST-2232458 (SII-NRDZ), CNS-2211944 (CISE Core), CNS-2128638 (SWIFT), and CNS-2112562 (NAI), the SRC-DARPA JUMP 2.0 program (CUbiC – Center for Ubiquitous Connectivity), a Google Research Scholar Award, an IBM Academic Award, an NEC Labs America Research Gift, an NTT Research Grant, and an ACM SIGMOBILE Student Community Grant.
+Acknowledgments: Our research projects are supported in part by NSF grants ECCS-2434131 (NewSpectrum), CNS-2330333 (EAGER), AST-2232458 (SII-NRDZ), CNS-2211944 (CISE Core), CNS-2128638 (SWIFT), and CNS-2112562 (NAI), the SRC-DARPA JUMP 2.0 program (CUbiC – Center for Ubiquitous Connectivity), a Pratt Engineering Beyond the Horizon Initiative grant, a Google Research Scholar Award, an IBM Academic Award, an NEC Labs America Research Gift, an NTT Research Grant, and an ACM SIGMOBILE Student Community Grant.
 The findings, positions, or opinions of our research projects do not necessarily represent the official policy of any of these organizations.